jhildenbiddle/css-vars-ponyfill/docs/index.md

 }
 ```

-### options.silent
+### silent

 - Type: `boolean`
 - Default: `false`

 Determines if warning and error messages will be displayed on the console.

 When `true`, messages will be displayed on the console for each warning and error encountered while processing CSS.
-When `false`, messages will not be displayed on the console but will still be available using the [options.onWarning](#optionsonwarning) and [options.onSuccess](#optionsonsuccess) callbacks.
+When `false`, messages will not be displayed on the console but will still be available using the [options.onWarning](#onwarning) and [options.onSuccess](#onsuccess) callbacks.

 **Example**